You can get from Berlin to Prague by train, bus or flight.

 There are two direct flights a day between the two cities, operated on a code-share basis by Czech Airlines and Air Berlin.
 The total journey time is around 4 hours.
 Departures are at just before 7:30 a.m. and at around 4:00 p.m.
 Flights depart from Berlin Tegel Airport and arrive into Prague Vaclav Airport.
 Taxis, car rentals and shuttle services are available at all terminals.

-Travel from Berlin, Germany to Prague, Czechia is: Partially open.
+Travel between Berlin, Germany and Prague, Czechia is: Fully open.

-International entry is currently allowed for: Entry is partially open for citizens and permanent residents of Germany.
+International entry is allowed at this time for: Entry is fully open for citizens and permanent residents of Germany.

 Conditions of entry into Czechia:

 To reduce the spread of COVID-19, the government of Czechia has imposed the following measures:

 This information was last checked on 23/05/2022.
 As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from Berlin to Prague.

 The restriction level for your return to Berlin, Germany from Czechia is: Partially open.